How to Make Gluten-Free Sugar Cookies from Scratch

 How Do You Keep Gluten-Free Cookies From Spreading?

 To keep your cookies from spreading, do not grease your baking sheets.
-Instead, use non-stick baking mats or parchment paper.
+Instead, use parchment paper.
 Using non-stick cooking sprays or butter to grease your baking sheets creates an overly greasy foundation for your cookies.
 The cookies don’t grip the surface which causes the spreading.

 When your gluten-free cookies go flat, it is usually because your oven is not cooking at the right temperature.
 The cookies will bake too quickly and burn, or too slowly and fall flat.
 To fix this, use an oven thermometer.
 An oven thermometer will check the actual temperature of your oven.
 Most oven thermometers are inexpensive.
 Here is one I have used in the past.
-Rubbermaid Oven Thermometer (paid Amazon link).
+Rubbermaid Oven Thermometer.

 Gluten-free cookies do brown faster, yet take longer to cook completely through.
 Gluten-free cookies turn out best when baked at a slightly lower temperature and a longer baking time.
 Remember all ovens and baked goods are different, so just watch your cookies carefully.

 Gluten-free cookies usually last about 3-4 days on the countertop.
 These cookies can be frozen in an airtight Zip-Loc bag for up to 3 months.
 When ready to use, take the cookies out of the bag, and thaw them in the refrigerator for a few hours.
 This prevents extra moisture from forming on the cookies.